This post is all about the beginning steps to guided selling and why it is crucial for your business to succeed.

 Guided selling is ‘paint by numbers’ for both the buyer and the seller in the B2B sales process.

 Guided selling takes the guesswork out of what will work and what won’t.
 It makes it easier for sales reps to follow a process that buyers will enjoy by giving them simple steps (step 1, step 2, step 3) to follow.

-A good, guided selling system helps your salespeople and the buyer to move from one stage to another perfectly aligning what the buyer needs, and what the seller needs.
+A good guided selling system helps your salespeople and the buyer move from one stage to another, perfectly aligning what the buyer and seller need.

 In this post, we will focus on what the seller needs.

 The seller needs to be helpful, collaborative, informative, and a value-add asset in the process.
 To be all of these things in a B2B complex sale, sellers need to shift from how they are selling today.

 The significant change I learned is that buyers do not want to hear about your product.

 Don’t Talk About My Product?
 Then what am I going to talk about?